Roller Coaster (Great Yarmouth Pleasure Beach): The Ride

 There are five trains, although only three are currently in operation.
 Each train is made up of three cars, each of which has five 2-person bench seats, allowing 30 riders per train.
 There are manual lap-bars and grab rails for each seat.
-The brakeman rides between the first and second cars.
-The brakeman moderates the speed of the train as necessary, depending on the conditions to ensure it arrives in the station at the end of the ride at a safe speed.
+The brakesperson rides between the first and second cars.
+The brakesperson moderates the speed of the train as necessary, depending on the conditions to ensure it arrives in the station at the end of the ride at a safe speed.
 Unlike modern roller coasters, there are no brakes on the track at all.

 Popularity

 The ride is the most popular attraction at the Pleasure Beach; its popularity largely due to its uniqueness.
 The ride is an ACE Coaster Classic, along with the Scenic Railway at Luna Park, Melbourne, Australia; the only operational scenic railways to obtain this status.
 A copy of the ride was made by the Collins', which ended up at their amusement park in Barry Island, where it operated from 1940 until 1973.

 Part of the music video for the 1982 single House of Fun by Madness was filmed at the Pleasure Beach with the band seen riding on the Roller Coaster.